bengler/hermes/README.md

 To send SMS messages, `POST` to `/api/hermes/v1/test/messages/sms`.

 ### Backend behavior
-or `dropped` might also appear, depending on the provider feedback.
 Upon receiving a post, Hermes writes a `post.hermes_message` to Grove tagged `queued`, and returns 201.
 Asynchronously, a daemon picks up created `post.hermes_message`s, tags it with `inprogress` and routes the message to its correct provider.
 Upon receiving a callback from the provider, the `post.hermes_message` is tagged with either `delivered` or `failed` depending on provider result.
 Other tags such as `bounced` or `dropped` might also appear, check out any specific provider implementation for details.